Police brutality in the United States: Early police departments

 In 1838, the United States developed its first formal police department, located in Boston.
 This was followed by New York City (1845), San Francisco (1849), Chicago (1851), New Orleans (1853), Cincinnati (1853), Philadelphia (1855), Newark, New Jersey (1857), Baltimore (1857).
 By the 1880s, all major US cities had police departments.
 As written by Dr. Garry Potter, "Early American police departments shared two primary characteristics: they were notoriously corrupt and flagrantly brutal.
 This should come as no surprise in that police were under the control of local politicians."
 The local political ward leader, who was often a tavern owner or gang leader, would appoint the chief of police of a neighborhood.
-The chief would be expected to follow the orders and expectations of the ward leader, which often included intimidating voters, harassing political opponents, and ensuring that the ward's business interests remain intact.
+The chief would be expected to follow the orders and expectations of the ward leader, which often included intimidating voters, harassing political opponents, and ensuring that the ward's business interests remained intact.
 The police officers typically had little qualifications or training as law enforcement officers, and they often took bribes and kickbacks.
 If conflicts arose, it was common for police officers to use force and brutality.

 In the 19th century, police brutality was often directed at European immigrant communities, particularly those from Ireland, Italy, Germany, and Eastern Europe.
-The different cultures of these communities were often framed as "dangerous," which called for the enforcement of law and order.
+The different cultures of these communities were often framed as "dangerous", which called for the enforcement of law and order.
 For example, Irish immigrants were considered a "dangerous" class, and they experienced discrimination by nativists.
 Meanwhile, organized crime and political parties were often intertwined, and police typically cast a blind eye toward gambling and prostitution, if managed by politically influential figures.

 Strike breaking

 After the Civil War, industrialization and urbanization grew rapidly in the United States.
 This was accompanied by a rising organized labor movement, in which workers formed unions and joined in organized actions, such as strikes.
 Between 1880 and 1900, New York City had 5,090 strikes and Chicago had 1,737 strikes.
-The economic elites of the era typically characterized these strikes as "riots," and they encouraged the police to break the strikes.
+The economic elites of the era typically characterized these strikes as "riots", and they encouraged the police to break the strikes.
 Consequently, the police broke up strikes through two primary methods: extreme violence and making "public order" arrests at a mass scale.
 Some state governments authorized privatized police forces to repress strikes, such as the Coal and Iron Police in Pennsylvania.
 Private detective agencies, such as Pinkerton, often supervised these efforts.
 Violent confrontations came out of this system, such as the Latimer Massacre (1897), in which 19 unarmed miners were killed, and the Coal Strike of 1902, which involved a pitched battle for five months.
 Ultimately, state governments decided that it would be easier to police labor with public forces, leading to the establishment of state police forces (such as the Pennsylvania State Police, formed in 1905).